ronakupadhyaya/Horizons-week-05/README.md

 You can call that method from Handlebars using a line inside of an `each` loop like: `{{#if this.isFriend(../user)`, given that the context object looks like: `{user: req.user, users: [Array]}` - the `../` notation will give you a parent scope in Handlebars.

+### Adding the Routes 🌀 - `routes/index.js`
+Now that you have the view templates and models for setting up Users and their relationships (Follows), it's time to make it all accessible through Express routes (`router.get` and `router.post`!).

+As aforementioned, we are going to leave many of these design decisions up to you - but here's a few routes that you'll _definitely_ need to have.

+* A route to a single profile page (`singleProfile.hbs`) based on an ID (as a part of the URL, i.e. `/users/575xxxxxxxxx`) - pass in the relevant details of a User and their populated friends list.
+* A route to render `profiles.hbs` with all the Users registered on your site.
+* A route to handle a user following or unfollowing another, and updating that `Follow` relationship accordingly

 ### End Result, Step 1🏅- `http://localhost:3000`
 Time to step back and take a look at your hard work!